 Chanel Vegan Collection – Is Fur Next?

-Responding to the use of fur critics, Karl Lagerfeld, Chanel’s head of design, argued in a recent interview that Chanel’s use of fur happens so infrequently that he cannot remember the last time fur appeared on the brand’s catwalk.
+Her argued that Chanel’s use of fur happens so infrequently that he cannot remember the last time fur appeared on the brand’s catwalk.

-Interestingly enough, and somehow in contradiction with Bruno Pavlovsky, Chanel’s Head of Fashion, Karl Lagerfeld stated the brand had chosen to end the use of exotic skins before it was “imposed on us.”
+Interestingly enough, and somehow in contradiction with Bruno Pavlovsky, Karl Lagerfeld stated the brand had chosen to end the use of exotic skins before it was “imposed on us“.

 Chanel Vegan Collection – Ultra Luxurious Fashion Is Coming